helrond/clbsj.org/_posts/2024-12-10-a-call-to-read-scripture-with-refaat-alareer-today.md

 If it seems to tarry, wait for it;<br>
      it will surely come, it will not delay.
 (Habakkuk 2:2-3)

 The end that is promised is an end to this war, and all wars, and an end to the belief that we can solve injury by heaping more injury onto it.
-The beloved Christmas carol explains it thusly:
+The beloved Christmas carol by Edmund Sears explains it thusly:

 "when peace shall over all the earth<br>
 its ancient splendors fling,<br>